programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 |:-------|:--------:|:-------------:|:-----:|
 |Fuhlow, Piotr| 2 | 24300 | Heidelberg |

-This tutorial will demonstrate how k-means clustering can help us identify specific groups of authors in our data.
-In our *DNP* dataset, the k-means algorithm will try to build groups of authors that have contributed approximately the same number of articles and words to the encyclopedia.
-Thus, we will focus on two of the three features.
+This tutorial demonstrates how k-means clustering can help us identify specific groups of authors in our data.
+In the context of the *DNP* dataset, we will apply the k-means algorithm to form groups of authors that have contributed approximately the same number of articles and words to the encyclopedia.
+Thus, we will focus on two of the three features, namely *articles* and *word_count*.

 Looking and potential author clusters in our data can help us to measure individual scholars' impact on the establishment of authoritative knowledge in specific knowledge domains (such as ancient history).
-For instance, the existence of distinctive clusters of scholars divided into a majority that only contributed one or two articles and very few "power-contributors" could hint at a certain disbalance in the knowledge production.
+For instance, the existence of clusters of very different sizes divided into a majority that only contributed one or two articles and very few "power-contributors" could hint at a disbalance in the knowledge production.

 # Prerequisites
-To follow this tutorial, you should have some basic programming knowledge (preferably Python) and be familiar with central Python libraries, such as *pandas* or *matplotlib* (or their equivalents in other programming languages).
-I also assume that you have some basic knowledge of descriptive statistics.
+To follow this tutorial, you should have basic programming knowledge (preferably Python) and be familiar with central Python libraries, such as *pandas* or *matplotlib* (or their equivalents in other programming languages).
+I also assume that you have basic knowledge of descriptive statistics.
 For instance, you should know what mean, standard deviation, and categorical/continuous variables are.
-If you don't, I will provide links for further reading or explanations on Wikipedia and other sources.
+If you don't, I will provide links for further reading on Wikipedia and other sources.

 # Why K-Means Clustering?
 You can choose between several clustering algorithms to analyze your data, such as k-means, [hierarchical clustering](https://stackabuse.com/hierarchical-clustering-with-python-and-scikit-learn/), and [DBSCAN](https://www.machinecurve.com/index.php/2020/12/09/performing-dbscan-clustering-with-python-and-scikit-learn/).
-We are using k-means clustering in this tutorial since it is a relatively easy to understand clustering algorithm with a fast runtime speed that still delivers decent results,[^2] making k-means an excellent model to start with.
+We are focusing on k-means clustering in this tutorial since it is a relatively easy to understand clustering algorithm with a fast runtime speed that still delivers decent results,[^2] making k-means an excellent model to start with.

-However, implementing other clustering algorithms can be pretty easy once you are familiar with the overall workflow of scikit-learn.
+However, implementing other clustering algorithms with scikit-learn should be pretty easy once you are familiar with the overall workflow of scikit-learn.
 Thus, if you decide to analyze your data with additional clustering algorithms, you can easily do so after finishing this tutorial.
 In general, it is often advisable to apply more than one clustering algorithm to get different perspectives on your data and to evaluate the results of each model.

 ## What is Clustering?
 Clustering is part of the larger field of machine learning.
 Machine learning is the programming of a computer to learn from data without being explicitly programmed (see Géron 2019, 2).
 The field of machine learning can be separated into supervised, unsupervised, and reinforcement learning (see Géron 2019, 7-17).

 **Supervised machine learning** uses labeled data to train machine learning algorithms to make accurate predictions for new data.
 A good example is a spam filter.
 You can train a supervised machine learning spam filter with a training set of emails that have manually been labeled as either "spam" or "not-spam."
-"Training" in this context means that the supervised machine learning spam filter tries to form a prediction model based on the labeled data.
+"Training" in this context means that the supervised machine learning spam filter tries to build a prediction model based on the labeled data.
 Once the supervised model has finished learning the patterns it found in the labeled data, it should ideally be able to accurately classify new and unlabeled data (in our example: labeling new emails as either "spam" or "not-spam").
 One way to evaluate a supervised machine learning model's accuracy is to predict already labeled data and compare the machine learning model's output with the original labels.
-Among others, the model's accuracy depends on the amount and quality of the labeled data it has been trained on and its parameters (hyperparameter tuning).
+Among others, the model's accuracy depends on the amount and quality of the labeled data it has been trained on and its parameters ([hyperparameter tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization)).
 Thus, building a decent machine learning model involves a continuous loop of training, testing, and fine-tuning of the model's parameters.
-Common examples of supervised machine learning classifiers are k-nearest neighbors (KNN) and logistic regression.
+Common examples of supervised machine learning classifiers are [k-nearest neighbors (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) and [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).

 **Unsupervised learning** mostly works with unlabeled data.
 Among others, unsupervised learning is used for anomaly detection, dimensionality reduction, and clustering.
-When applying unsupervised machine learning algorithms, we do not feed your model with prelabeled data to make predictions for new data.
+When applying unsupervised machine learning algorithms, we do not feed our model with prelabeled data to make predictions for new data.
 Instead, we want the model to look for potential structures in our data.
-A good example is the dataset in our tutorial: We are only passing our model the author table with the selected features, and we expect the model to show us where (potential) structures exist; in this case, we expect it to discover groups of authors that have written similar amounts of text and contributed approximately the same number of articles to the encyclopedia.
+A good example is the dataset in our tutorial: We are only passing our model the author table with the selected features, and we expect the model to show us where (potential) patterns exist; in this case, we expect it to discover groups of authors that have written similar amounts of text and contributed approximately the same number of articles to the encyclopedia.

 **Reinforcement learning** is less important for us as humanities' scholars.
 Reinforcement learning consists of setting up an agent (for instance, a robot) that performs actions and is either rewarded or punished for their execution.
 The agent learns how to react to its environment based on the feedback it received from its former actions.

-## How does Clustering work?
+## How Does Clustering Work?

 Since clustering algorithms belong to the field of unsupervised learning, they are usually applied when you are confronted with unlabeled and ideally unknown data, and you want your clustering algorithm to look for potential patterns (clusters) in that data.
 As explained in the section on unsupervised learning above, this is the case with our `DNP_authors.csv` dataset, which makes it a good example to explain how clustering generally works.